cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-size.md

 | Dynamic Pages | 0 - 30      | 30 - 60 | 60 - 90  | 90 - 120 | > 120       |

 If your numbers fit in different categories, use your judgment.
-Review your findings with your CSM, or email support@cobalt.io.
+Review your findings with your Customer Success manager (CSM), or email support@cobalt.io.
 If you choose a "bigger" category, you're likely to get a more complete test.

-As part of our tests for Dynamic Pages, we normally also test the backend API endpoints frequently used to populate content on those pages.
+As part of our tests for Dynamic Pages, we also test the backend API endpoints frequently used to populate content on those pages.

-In addition, our pentesters need to know more about your Web asset, including:
+Our pentesters need to know more about your Web asset, including:

 - Application type, such as a page-driven website or a [single-page application](https://developer.mozilla.org/en-US/docs/Glossary/SPA)
 - Special endpoints associated with your dynamic pages

 {{% alert title="Note" color="note" %}}
-If the only APIs in your assets are used to populate dynamic web pages, you may not need to set up a separate API asset.
+If the only APIs in your assets populate dynamic web pages, you may not need to set up a separate API asset.
 We test such APIs as part of our tests of a Web asset.
 {{% /alert %}}

 ## Mobile